jjcc201-2/demo-microsoft-dev-box/README.md

 - **Azure Subscription**: Owner or Contributor role
 - **Microsoft Entra ID**: Groups Administrator role or higher

+### Licensing
+- **License**: For each prospective user of Dev Box, the following license is needed:
+   - Windows 10 Enterprise or Windows 11 Enterprise
+   - Microsoft Intune
+   - Microsoft Entra ID P1

+   **Note:** If you (and any prospective user of Dev Box) have one of the following licenses, this prerequisite is covered:
+   - Microsoft 365 F3
+   - Microsoft 365 E3
+   - Microsoft 365 E5
+   - Microsoft 365 A3
+   - Microsoft 365 A5
+   - Microsoft 365 Business Premium
+   - Microsoft 365 Education Student Use Benefit

 ### External Requirements
 - GitHub repository with catalog